-To cut, you must have breath.
+To cut, you must have stamina (le souffle).
 You can't have one without the other.
 No saying without said, no said without saying (even if one forgets it).
 No sex without sense, no sense without sex (even if one represses it).